sajadmh/google-sheets-wordle/README.md

 First, we will create initialize `var y = 0` so that we offset +9 horizontally across the sheet and halt the loop once we reach 36 columns (5 squares) across.

 Within the `while` loop, we will also use forEach to go through the `row` array of objects.
-For each object we access, we will check its letter and find the cell for that letter in the keyboard mockup in a `var keyboard` array that we havae created that points each letter to the appropriate cell in the keyboard.
+For each object we access, we will check its letter and find the cell for that letter in the keyboard mockup in a `var keyboard` array that we have created that points each letter to the appropriate cell in the keyboard.

 If the `fill` in the object of the `row` array is a `match`, we will set the background color of the current square we are iterating over to green.
 If the `fill` is `valid` then we will set it to yellow, but we must check if the keyboard is already green, meaning in a previous guess this letter was a match, but now it's moved to the wrong spot in the new guess.
 We will keep the keyboard green, but set the square yellow, so a match supersedes a valid.
 Last, we will check if the `fill` is `invalid`, first checking if the letter in the keyboard is either green or yellow.
 If so, it will only set the square to gray, but keep the keyboard as-is.
 Per iteration, we add 9 to `var y` to end the operation at 36, or 5 squares total.